lierluis/ParkSF/README.md

 </br>

 <li><b>Pass the query to the database and retrieve the response:</b>
 </br>Populate the SFParkXMLResponse instance by passing the SFParkQuery created above to the <code>populateResponse()</code> method.
-It is a good idea to check the value returned by the status() method to determine whether the SFParkXMLResponse object was successfully populated.
+It is a good idea to check the value returned by the <code>status()</code> method to determine whether the SFParkXMLResponse object was successfully populated.
 Attempts to access data from this object on a status other than SUCCESS could result in an Exception being thrown (typically an IndexOutOfRangeException or NullPointerException).</li>
 </br>

 <li><b>Access the data</b>
-</br>Once populated successfully, the user may now access the data with the appropriate accessor methods; the naming convention for the accessors is the exact lowercase equivalent of the SFPark Availability Service API element tag names, so to access an element with the tag name DESC, for instance, you would call the desc() method, or rr() for a RR element, and so on.
-The accessor naming convention is the same for both leaf and non-leaf elements, so to access an AVL element - which is a "record" with all of the available data about a location, and incidentally contains child elements - the avl(int index) accessor can be called.
-To access a child element of a non-root branch element such as an AVL, a simple dot-sytax chain is all that is needed; for instance, avl(index).ophrs(index).end() accesses the data from an END element of an OPS element, which is contained in the OPHRS element of an AVL element.
-Again, the user is encouraged to consult the official documentation (3.1 XML Response, pg 11) for the breakdown of the different SFPark elements and their hierarchy.</li>
+</br>Once populated successfully, the user may now access the data with the appropriate accessor methods; the naming convention for the accessors is the exact lowercase equivalent of the SFPark Availability Service API element tag names, so to access an element with the tag name DESC, for instance, you would call the <code>desc()</code> method, or <code>rr()</code> for a RR element, and so on.
+The accessor naming convention is the same for both leaf and non-leaf elements, so to access an AVL element, the <code>avl(int index)</code> accessor can be called.
+To access a child element of a non-root branch element such as an AVL, a simple dot-sytax chain is all that is needed; for instance, <code>avl(index).ophrs(index).end()</code> accesses the data from an END element of an OPS element, which is contained in the OPHRS element of an AVL element.
+Again, the user is encouraged to consult the official documentation <i>(section 3.1 XML Response, pg 11)</i> for the breakdown of the different SFPark elements and their hierarchy.</li>
 </ol>

+## Element hierarchy
 The following is a general tree structure showing the SFPark Availability Service element hierarchy;
 the names in parentheses are the SFPark Simplified classes that hold the corresponding elements:
 <ol>